 SDG 13: Climate Action

-Copenhagen Fashion Week’s own activities and projects are climate positive, mainly due to climate compensation and our support of a Verified Carbon Standard and Climate Community and Biodiversity Alliance Gold Level tree-planting and forest conservation programme through RenSti.
-We offset the flights and hotel accommodation of Copenhagen Fashion Week’s invited international guests, our official opening dinner, the press busses (including the organic food and beverages served on the busses), the organic Fairtrade cotton shirts for staff, logo stickers for cars and we run a climate-neutral website.
+Copenhagen Fashion Week’s own operations have been climate compensated and we support two Verified Carbon Standard and Climate Community and Biodiversity Alliance Gold Level projects through Rensti, respectively tree planting (Tist) and forest conservation (Kariba).
+We offset the flights and hotel accommodation of Copenhagen Fashion Week’s invited international guests, our official opening dinner, the press busses (including the organic food and beverages served on the busses), logo stickers for cars and we run a climate-neutral website.
 We furthermore only use electric cars during Copenhagen Fashion Week.

-In 2020 our goal is to measure the event’s entire carbon footprint, including external events, in an effort to become climate positive the same year.
+In 2020 our goal is to measure the event’s entire carbon footprint, including shows and presentations.
 We will continue to identify new solutions to reduce our impact, while being honest about using offsets to balance unavoidable carbon emissions.

 SDG 17: Partnerships for the goals